 Drum tuning chart

-As mentioned before, each drum has a range of pitch that it can accomodate.
+As mentioned before, each drum has a range of pitch that it can accommodate.
 This is sometimes referred to as the resonant pitch of the drum.
 The resonant pitch is dependent on the size of the drum and the type of wood used.
 Smaller drums have higher resonant frequencies, and larger drums have lower resonant frequencies.

 Tuning your snare drum